john-mh/task_manager/README.md

 The project implements an "undo" function that allows users to revert actions performed in the system.
 The general approach to implementing this function involves:

 1. Creating a stack of actions to keep track of user actions.
-2. Recording each action performed by the user on the stack, including details about the action and the affected tasks.
+2. Recording each action performed by the user on the stack.
 3. Implementing a method that allows users to undo the last action.
 This method pops the last recorded action and reverses the corresponding action.

 ## How to Use the System